Learn French Writing from Your Phone: 5 Unique Apps for French Writing Practice

 You have plenty of helpful language lovers who’ll correct you along the way with no judgments… after all, we’re all in the same boat here!

 Okay, you may never quite reach Victor Hugo status, but you can certainly improve your French writing skills from the convenience of your smartphone!
 The bottom line is that you’ll only improve so much as you consistently work toward your goal.
-And with these six French writing apps, you’ll be learning to write French the right way (and maybe even saving some trees in the process!).
+And with these five French writing apps, you’ll be learning to write French the right way (and maybe even saving some trees in the process!).